fleetdm/fleet/handbook/company/why-this-way.md

 Since 2020, Fleet has given visibility into over 1.65 million servers and workstations.
 Fortune 1000 companies like Uber, Atlassian, and [Wayfair](https://fleetdm.com/device-management/fleet-user-stories-wayfair) now have the insights they need to easily maintain continuous compliance.

-Our community made this happen.
-That includes feedback from our customers.
-Your suggestions directly shape [the direction of our product](https://fleetdm.com/pricing).
-After all, we’re here to help you.
+The [community](https://chat.osquery.io) made this happen.
+Fleet's contributors shape [the direction of the product](https://fleetdm.com/pricing).

 ## Why do we use a wireframe-first approach?